Contrast-Security-OSS/docs/content/glossary/Glossary.md

 ## Trigger

-A trigger is part of a **rule** pattern that indicates that the Contrast **engine** should go back through the collected **events** to see if that rule has been matched.
+A trigger is part of a **rule** pattern that indicates that the Contrast **agent** should go back through the collected **events** to see if that rule has been matched.

 ---

 ## Untrusted Data Source

 An untrusted data source is a source of dangerous input to the **application**.
-It typically comes directly from the end user and an HTTP request, but it could be from a back-end partner feed, the application's database or any other source considered unsafe.
+It typically comes directly from the end user and an HTTP request, but it could be from a back-end partner feed, the application's database or any other unsafe source.
 ___

 ## Vulnerability

-According to OWASP, a vulnerability is a [hole or a weakness](https://www.owasp.org/index.php/Category:Vulnerability) in your **application** code.
+A vulnerability is a [hole or a weakness](https://www.owasp.org/index.php/Category:Vulnerability) in your **application** code, according to OWASP.
 There are [many different types of vulnerabilities](https://www.owasp.org/index.php/Category:OWASP_Top_Ten_Project) that may be used by an attacker to cause harm.

 ___